oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-processing.md

 statefulset.apps/elasticsearch-master   0/3     56s
 ```

-### Create an ingress to allow external access to the elastic search
+### Step 2b: Create an ingress to allow external access to the elastic search

 Normally you wouldn't do this as the elastic search is an internal service that's accessed using other services that do analysis, but as we're going to be connecting to it externally to see how it's been working we're going to create an ingress that will let us access it.

-  6. Switch to the logging scripts directory.
+  1. Switch to the logging scripts directory.

   - `cd $HOME/helidon-kubernetes/management/logging`

-  7. Apply the ingress file by typing
+  2. Apply the ingress file by typing

   - `kubectl apply -f ingressElasticSearch.yaml`